ThwishaNahender1411/AIPI531_HW/README.md

 - `SNQN.py`, `SNQN_new.py`: Helper scripts for the SNQN model.
 - `SNQN_Features.py`, `SNQN_Features_new.py`: Scripts related to the SNQN model with item features.

-## How to Run
-(TODO: Provide instructions on how to set up and run the project.
-Include any requirements for software or data.)

-## Acknowledgements
-(TODO: Acknowledge any contributions or resources that were vital for the project.)